PentaHelix/pentahelix.github.io/_posts/2015-04-03-[chrawl]-Devlog-4:-Randomly-Generated-Spells.md

 Some bugs you just don't want to fix...

 ##Map Generation
 Maps are now a lot more interesting.
-Halls are one level below paths (random depth in the future), and stairs are placed to connect them.
+Halls are one level lower than paths (random depth in the future), and stairs are placed to connect them.
 ![Stairs](http://i.imgur.com/PjqBeaZ.png)

 ##Enemies
 I just finished the rough model of a new enemy, currently named "Sword Crawler" (original, I know).
 It is a sword insect hybrid, which is not something you generally want to come across on your andventures.
 ![Sword Crawler](http://i.imgur.com/UPyaPQV.png)
 He's pretty creepy.

 That's it for this week, I hope to see you next time!
 Do you have any questions or suggestions?
 Feel free to leave a comment!